cmusatyalab/LELPerformance/README.md

 sudo tcpdump -s 0 -U -w - -i enx0016083656d3 | python3 laptop_measure.py
 ```

+The interface names will be specific to the network used.

 Note that adding ```not tcp and not sctp``` to the *tcpdump* command helps to filter out the overwhelming amount of  TCP and SCTP traffic that is spurious if you're only interested in ICMP ping data.